mubastan/mpeg7fex/README.md

 This library was adapted from MPEG-7 XM Reference Software to make it work with Open Source Computer Vision library (OpenCV) data structures (e.g., Mat).
 It has a very easy-to-use API.
 Moreover, existing bugs (resulting in wrong descriptor values) in XM software were corrected.

 The library was tested with OpenCV 3.1.0 on Linux Mint 18.1.
+The [test](test) directory contains sample code demonstrating the usage of the library.
+See [HowToCompile.txt](HowToCompile.txt) for instructions on how to compile the library and test code using CodeBlocks IDE.

 Supported MPEG-7 Descriptors:
 1. Color Structure Descriptor (CSD)